balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ~~~
 JWS(K_kms_priv, {
   "uri": "kms://kms.example.com/blocks/7f35c3eb",
   "nonce": "32088b07-1a19-466b-a779-ef8dc8c61be9",
   "curator": "kms://kms.example.com",
   "creator": "kms://kms.example.com",
   "created": "2015-11-02T19:02:15Z",
   "operations": [
     {
       "entity": "bob@example.com",
       "optype": "add"
     },
     {
       "entity": "alice@example.com",
       "optype": "add"
     }
   ]
-  }
 })
 ~~~

-If successful, the KMS response to a create resource request MUST have a status of 201.
+If successful, the KMS response to a this request MUST have a status of 201.
 In the case of a request failure, the KMS response status SHOULD be that of an {{!RFC7231}} defined status code with semantics that correspond to the failure condition.

 ### Post GMBC Block